7 Easy Ways to Reduce Stress for College Students

 By Emily Young | Last Updated: Feb 9, 2023

 Feeling stressed?
 You’re not alone.
-Students across the U.S. are wrestling with college decisions, taking classes, or preparing for entrance exams — all while living through the anxiety of a pandemic.
+Students across the U.S. are wrestling with college decisions, taking classes, or preparing for entrance exams.
 We’re here to help.
 This week, try one of these 7 easy ways to reduce stress for college students.

 1. Practice Mindfulness